-As part of a local educational program, the authorities of Bradford and Stoke carried out a programme to provide subsidised broadband access to about 15,000 rural residents.
-As part of a local-loop unbundling (LLU) project, Travelping was responsible for planning and development of the broadband network architecture.
+The local authorities of Bradford and Stoke in the United Kingdom carried out a programme to provide subsidised broadband access to about 15000 rural residents.
+As part of a local-loop unbundling (LLU) project, Travelping was chosen to plan and develop of the broadband network architecture.

-Travelping delivered multiple Session Control Gateways (SCG) as Broadband Remote Access Servers (BRAS) to control the broadband sessions of subscribers.
-A Travelping Open Subscriber Server (TPOSS) was deployed to manage the user and device policies.
-To reduce deployment and support costs, a zero-touch installation mechanism for the Customer Premise Equipment (CPE) was required.
+The Travelping Open Subscriber Server (TPOSS) was deployed to manage the user and device policies.
+Given the budget and time constrains as well as to reduce operational costs a zero-touch installation mechanism for the Customer Premises Equipment (CPE) was required.

-The system was further enhanced with line- and device-based authentication to avoid the management and handling of subscriber-specific credentials.
-This was achieved through a smart integration of the existing Multi Service Access Nodes (MSANs) and aggregation network equipment.
+Travelping enhanced the system further with line- and device-based authentication and employed smart integration of the existing Multi Service Access Nodes (MSANs) and aggregation network equipment to avoid the management and handling of subscriber-specific credentials.

-All CPE were equipped with a TPLINO based firmware stack to establish the DHCP based Internet connection and provide services in the customer LAN.
+All CPEs were equipped with a TPLINO-based firmware stack to establish the DHCP-based Internet connection and provide services in the customer LAN.
 The devices were automatically monitored and updated through the Travelping TR-069 CPE management system.